sam-thetutor/ArticleLab/JunoArticle.md

 - Login with your internet Identity
 - On the dashboard, select Launch new satellite
 - Provide name `myBlogSatellite` for the satellite.
-- Click create
+- Click `Create Satellite`

 Once the satelitte is created, it is time to connect it to our project.

 ## Connecting the Project to the Satellite
 ![](https://a2ede-rqaaa-aaaal-ai6sq-cai.raw.icp0.io/uploads/junobuildcli.600.338.gif)

-We will use the `junobuild/cli` package to login to the juno console account using the terminal and link the satellite to the project
+We will use the `junobuild/cli` SDK package to login to the juno console account using the terminal and link the satellite to our project

 ```bash
 npm i -g @junobuild/cli